 Who has access to my recording?

 The AMEB Tasmania team will be checking all recordings and documents to ensure everything is ready for our Examiners.
-AMEB Examiners will be provided access to the recordings and repertoire form, plus any further detail that will assist them in their assessment.
+AMEB Examiners will be provided access to the recordings and supporting documents, plus any further detail required for assessment.
 No personal contact information is shared with Examiners and your recording will not be shared with anyone else without your explicit consent.
 All AMEB team members hold and maintain valid Working With Vulnerable People Checks.
 Exam recordings will be deleted from any device or storage following the report being issued.
-We may contact you to request sharing of some exams for the purposes of training Examiners - this will not be done without your consent and the recording will be edited to be provided anonymously.
+We may contact you to request sharing of some exams for the purposes of training Examiners - this will not be done without your consent and the recording will be edited to remove any names or personal details.

 Do I need to scan my music/texts for the Examiner?

-Only the items outlined in your syllabus - please check your syllabus to ensure you're providing all that you need to, as well as the relevant Guidelines for any other accompanying documents required for your Recorded Exam.
-Classical Certificate of Performance and Diploma Candidates please note: the Recorded Exam Guidelines do require a scan of ALL of your works performed.
+Only the items outlined in the guidelines - please check your syllabus to ensure you're providing all that you need to, as well as the relevant Guidelines for any other accompanying documents required for your Video Exam.
+Classical Certificate of Performance Candidates please note: the Video Exam Guidelines do require a scan of ALL of your works performed.